 Not surprisingly, a degree in political science from Pepperdine University served to deepen my understanding and appreciation for a global perspective in my work and also in my faith-walk as a Christian.
 I am known for being a goal-oriented collaborator, developing strong talent, investing in younger leaders, building high-performing diverse teams globally, and delivering superior results all from a perspective informed by my Christian faith.

-When my wife, Dallas, and I started with Wycliffe Bible Translators in August of 1983 we signed up for Bible translation because of the impact of God’s Word in our own lives.
-There were people in the world who couldn’t understand the Bible and they had a right to have access to it.
-I believe there’s nothing God cannot express in everyday language, in the language people use every day—their mother tongue.
-And when he speaks, he becomes a part of their culture; he is no longer a foreign God.
+I believe my curiosity led me to Wycliffe Bible Translators in August of 1983.
+I, along with my wife and four small children, signed up for Bible translation because of the impact of God’s Word had in our own lives.
+My conviction was that there were people in the world who couldn’t understand the Bible who had a right to have access to it—in fact, it was an injustice that needed righting.
+I remain convinced that there’s nothing God cannot express in everyday language, in the language people use every day—their mother tongue—and when He speaks, He becomes a part of their culture; He is no longer a foreign God.